otrv4/otrv4/otrv4.md

 All of these fields should not be duplicated, except for the Ed448 public key, as a client/device can locally have more than one long-term Ed448 public key.
 In the case that more than one long-term Ed448 public key is found, the Client Profile should be signed with both of them.
-To assemble, include first the older long-term public key followed by the newer one.
-To sign, first sign with the older long-term public key and then with the newer one.

 `CLIENT-EDDSA-SIG` refers to the OTRv4 EDDSA signature: